 Stronsay and Sanday are the two most easterly of the larger northern islands of Orkney, while Eday lies centrally amongst the northern islands.
 Regular ferries connect all three islands with Kirkwall.
-For current fare and timetable information, and for bookings, contact Orkney Ferries as shown on the right or via their website.
+For current fare and timetable information, and for bookings, contact Orkney Ferries via their website.

 Services to Stronsay, Sanday and Eday are operated by three of Orkney Ferries' vessels, the MV Varagen. the MV Earl Sigurd, and the MV Earl Thorfinn On this page we focus on the MV Varagen. giving more information about the MV Earl Sigurd, and the MV Earl Thorfinn on the feature page covering the Westray Ferry which is operated by the same three vessels.